Trump can probably pardon himself, but has no plan to - Giuliani

 Giuliani told ABC it is an “open question” whether Trump would sit for an interview with Mueller but that the president’s lawyers were leaning against having him testify.

-Giuliani also said the president’s legal team planned to challenge any potential subpoena from the special counsel’s office as harassment or as unnecessary because the White House has turned over more than a million documents and several witnesses.
+Giuliani also said the president’s legal team planned to challenge any potential subpoena from Mueller’s office as harassment or as unnecessary because the White House has turned over more than a million documents and several witnesses.

-Trump took to Twitter on Sunday to again rage against the FBI and Justice Department, saying he would not have hired Manafort if the agencies had told him Manafort was already under investigation.
+Trump took to Twitter on Sunday to again rage against the FBI and Justice Department, saying he would not have hired Manafort if he had been told Manafort was already under investigation.

 “As only one of two people left who could become President, why wouldn’t the FBI or Department of ‘Justice’ have told me that they were secretly investigating Paul Manafort (on charges that were 10 years old and had been previously dropped) during my campaign?
 Should have told me!”
 Trump tweeted.

 “Paul Manafort came into the campaign very late and was with us for a short period of time ... but we should have been told that Comey and the boys were doing a number on him, and he wouldn’t have been hired!”
-Trump wrote, referring to former FBI Director James Comey.
+Trump wrote, referring to former FBI Director James Comey, who Trump fired last year.

-Trump’s May 2017 firing of Comey led to Mueller’s appointment as special counsel to oversee the federal investigation of Russian efforts to influence the 2016 presidential election and related matters.

-Reporting by Yasmeen Abutaleb and Arshad Mohammed; Editing by Will Dunham
+Reporting by Yasmeen Abutaleb and Arshad Mohammed; Additional reporting by Alexia Garamfalvi in New York; Writing by Arshad Mohammed; Editing by Will Dunham